 - Best for

-- Distributors with established market presence seeking brand differentiation in packaging.
+- Distributors with established presence seeking packaging differentiation.

 - What changes

-- Within-platform adjustments — size mix, snap material (metal vs carbon), structural variant (offset vs center-post), backing material — all selected from MedLinket's existing validated platform.
+- Within-platform choices — size mix, snap material (metal vs carbon), structure (offset vs center-post), backing material — all selected from the existing validated platform.

 - Product specification